-- The card has been accidentally damaged or excessively worn in the current tournament, including damaged or misprinted limited product. - The card has a manufacturing defect for which no defect-free replacements exist.
+• The card has been accidentally damaged or excessively worn in the current tournament, including damaged or misprinted limited product.

+- The card has a manufacturing defect for which no defect-free replacements exist. - The card has been lost throughout the course of the event.

 Judge proxies may not be used to replace cards that the owner has damaged intentionally or through other forms of negligence.
+Judge proxies may not be used to replace cards a player does not possess at the event.